xsdk-project/xsdk-examples/sundials/README.md

 uses the BDF method from the SUNDIALS CVODE time integrator package.
 It interfaces with the PETSc Vec for the solution data, the PETSc SNES nonlinear solvers to solve a nonlinear system at every time step, an the PETSc KSP linear solvers to solve the resulting linear systems.
+Output, nonlinear/lnear solver and vector options can be controlled using the typical PETSc runtime arguments.

 ## License